Zero Suicide Academy Application

 Sponsoring Organization Email

-Zero Suicide Academy fees, materials, and lunch will be provided by the sponsor.
-All other costs, such as travel and lodging, will be reimbursed up to $700.00 per person if traveling more than 50 miles.
+Zero Suicide Academy fees and materials will be provided by the sponsor.
+All other costs, such as technology equipment, are not included and must be covered by participating organizations.

 Person(s) responsible and with authority for implementation decisions (e.g. Medical Doctor, CIO, ED, BH Director, or IT).

 - At least one senior leader/management (irrespective of discipline area).

 - At least one person who manages your electronic health records (EHR) system, quality improvement, or risk management.

 - At least one person (e.g., case manager, psychologist, social worker, nurse, other) who provides care to patients daily.

 All organizations wishing to be considered for the Zero Suicide Academy will submit the application by the due date.

 - A letter of commitment written by the organization’s CEO/Senior Executive Leader.
 The CEO/Senior Executive Leader should review and approve the submission and agree to the strategy proposed.